Euxoa auxiliaris (Grote, 1873)

 Photograph copyright: Merrill A. Peterson

-This species can usually be recognized despite its variablity due to its large size and narrow wings.
+This species can usually be recognized, despite its variablity, due to its large size and narrow forewings.
 Specimens with pale costa and those with duller gray forewings resemble forms of Euxoa olivia, a species with which it flies during the fall.
-This species is smaller (FW length <18mm), and its postmedial line bends below the costa and is nearly straight across the rest of the wing rather than curving over a wider portion of the wing as in E. auxiliaris.
+This species is smaller (FW length <18mm), and its postmedial line bends below the costa and is nearly straight across the rest of the forewing rather than curving over a wider portion of the forewing, as in E. auxiliaris.
 Euxoa simona is a large mottled species which flies with E. auxiliaris in the mountains and at lower elevations.
 It resembles some gray forms of E. auxiliaris but has a broader forewing, more mottled and powdery gray color, a larger and rounder orbicular spot that usually lacks a paler inner line, and a gray cubital vein.

 Euxoa is a very large genus with many similar species, many of which are also quite variable.
 The genus is defined by a saccular extension of the valves in males and sclerotized plates on the dorsal and ventral ductus bursae in females.
 The genus was revised by Lafontaine (1987) in the Moths of North America series and is divided into eight subgenera based on structural characters.
 These moths are amongst the most difficult to identify.
 Even though the forewing color and strength of various markings can vary significantly in some of the species, the shape of the lines and spots and the color of the hindwings (often different in the sexes) are more constant.
 The habitat and flight period are also important in helping to narrow the possibilities.